ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 A set of fix files are necessary to run the SRW Application.
 Environment variables describe the location of the static files: ``FIXgsm``, ``TOPO_DIR``, and ``SFC_CLIMO_INPUT_DIR`` are the directories where the static files are located.
-If you are on a pre-configured or configurable platform, there is no need to stage the fixed files manually because they are already available on those platforms and the paths are set in ``regional_workflow/ush/setup.sh`` for the static files.
-If the users platform is not defined in that file, the static files can be pulled individually or as a full tar file from the `FTP data repository
+If you are on a pre-configured or configurable platform, there is no need to stage the fixed files manually because they have been prestaged and the paths are set in ``regional_workflow/ush/setup.sh``.
+If the user's platform is not defined in that file, the static files can be pulled individually or as a full tar file from the `FTP data repository
 <https://ftp.emc.ncep.noaa.gov/EIB/UFS/SRW/v1p0/fix/>`_ or from `Amazon Web Services (AWS) cloud storage
 <https://ufs-data.s3.amazonaws.com/public_release/ufs-srweather-app-v1.0.0/fix/fix_files.tar.gz>`_